yasiryagi/helpdesk/proposals/README.md

 #### Terminate Working Group Leader Role

-If for whatever reason the Storage Lead needs to be removed from their post, this is the proposal type which needs to be voted on.
+If for whatever reason the Storage Lead needs to be removed from their post (and potentially slashed), this is the proposal type which needs to be voted on.

 ## Mechanics